marko-js/marko/packages/marko/docs/typescript.md

 </for-by-two>
 ```

-### Extending a native tag type
+### Extending native tag types within a Marko tag

-The types for native tags are accessed via the global `Marko.NativeTags` type.
-Here's an example of a component that adds a feature to the `button` element:
+The types for native tags are accessed via the global `Marko.Input` type.
+Here's an example of a component that extends the `button` html tag:

 _color-button.marko_